All Episodes

 That's what I do.

-Like, what the heck is that?
+Like, what the heck?

-He said, Oh, if the feds come if the feds come, good luck.
+He said, oh, if the feds come, if the feds come, good luck.

 Okay, let's try our luck.

-Now, Tom Holman is in El Paso, Texas, right now, so he, you know, he's he's not dealing with the New Jersey governor.
+So he's not dealing with the New Jersey governor.

-But hey, I don't know, send a squad.
+But hey, I don't know.

 Send a squad.

-He was just saying, like, as an example, they could, you know, hold the companies liable if we pay for it out of pocket with our fund, like uh all the companies like for the M M RNA, and that's not something that should be banned.
+He was just saying like, as an example, they could, you know, hold the companies liable if we pay for it out of pocket with our fund, like all the companies like for the mRNA.

-So don't don't ban the technology.
+So don't ban the technology.

 Well, that's their big problem.

-Their big problem is going to be Trying to make up all the ground they lost because of the vaccines and because of the mRNA technology and all the lies and all the death and all the side effects.
+Their big problem is going to be trying to make up all the ground they lost because of the vaccines and because of the mRNA technology and all the lies and all the death and all the side effects.

-I'll never take an MRNA vaccine.
+I'll never take an mRNA vaccine, period.

 Never.